 I am a political and cultural historian, and my research focuses on two primary topics: the political economy of news and journalism, and the consideration of “new media” in historical perspective.
-My explorations of these subjects have resulted in published scholarship on the relationship between radio sound and printed text in the 1930s, media reform campaigns in the 1960s and 1970s, the intellectual history of communication theory, and religious broadcasting.
+My explorations of these subjects have resulted in published scholarship on the materiality of media, the relationship between radio sound and printed text in the 1930s, media reform campaigns in the 1960s and 1970s, the intellectual history of communication theory, and religious broadcasting on radio and television.